18 Jun 2026

 Daniel O’Shaughnessy is the author of Letting Go of Perfect: A Gay Man’s Guide to Healing from Body Dysmorphia and The Queer Guide to Nutrition and Lifestyle (publishing September 2026), both exploring the intersections of queer health, body image, nutrition and healing.

-The outcomes described in this article, including research findings and individual case examples, may not be representative of all individuals.
-Treatment response can vary significantly depending on factors such as diagnosis, co-occurring conditions, personal history, and clinical context.
+The outcomes described in this article, including research findings and individual examples, may not be representative of all individuals.
+Treatment response may vary depending on factors including diagnosis, co-occurring conditions, personal history and clinical context.
 Descriptions of therapeutic approaches or reported improvements should not be interpreted as guarantees of effectiveness.
-Decisions about care should be made in consultation with a qualified healthcare professional based on an individual assessment.
+Decisions about care should be made in consultation with a qualified healthcare professional following an individual assessment.

 Stephanie Price